MooersLab/dsd4xtals/README.md

 Alternatively, a 21-level scoring system can be used.
 An example is shown below and is included in the spreadsheets.

-Because the continuous factors have three levels, non-linear effects can approximated with linear models that contain quadratic terms.
-These linear models can be applied using the response surface methodology.
-These analysis tools are available through the R package `rsm` by Lenth.

-Figure of response surface

 The spreadsheets are named according to the following key:

 - DSD code for the experimental design type